curl/curl/docs/EXPERIMENTAL.md

    to our API/ABI rules as we do for regular features, as long as it is marked experimental.
 5. Experimental features are clearly marked so in documentation.
 Beware.

+## Graduation

-6. Experimental features should have a set of documented requirements of what is needed for the feature to graduate.
+1. Each experimental feature should have a set of documented requirements of what is needed for that feature to graduate.
+Graduation means being removed from the list of experiments.
+2. An experiment should NOT graduate if it needs test cases to be disabled, unless they are for minor features that are clearly documented as not provided by the experiment and then the disabling should be managed inside each affected test case.

 ## Experimental features right now